|Database Tour Documentation|

 To create or modify an ODBC data source, use the corresponding program from Windows Control Panel.

 To create or modify a BDE alias, you can use BDE Administrator utility from Windows Control Panel (if any) or choose the BDE Aliases module in Database Tour.

 In Database Tour, you can work with already existing databases, which was created in Database Tour (see below) or other programs.
 Please follow Opening Data Source topic to learn how to open different types of databases.
 Once the data source is opened, you can start to read or change data from the database tables, perform SQL queries or use many other useful functions available in Database Tour.

 Creating new databases

 Database Tour allows creating local databases, where database is a physical directory (folder), and the files in it are the tables (for example, dBase or Lotus databases).
-Databases of other types (e.g. Oracle, Interbase, SQL Server, Microsoft Access, etc.) still can be opened in Database Tour, and new tables in such databases can be created, but current version does not support creating the databases of these types, you should do this in other tools.
+Also, creating Interbase and Microsoft Access (.mdb) databases is possible.
+Databases of other types (e.g. Oracle, SQL Server, DB2 etc.) still can be opened in Database Tour, and new tables in such databases can be created, but current version does not support creating the databases of these types, so you should do this by other tools.